tatsumoto-ren/tatsumoto-ren.github.io/blog/spaced-repetition.md

 In order to get the best results, the intervals between revisions of the same piece of information gradually increase.
+When you first learn something, the memory of it is weak.
+If you don't review the information soon, you are likely to forget it.
+To keep remembering it, you need to review it very frequently.
+If you continue reviewing, over time the memory grows stronger.
+The stronger the memory is, the less often you need to review it.
 You are keeping the old information in memory while spending less and less time maintaining it.